Surgery for stress urinary incontinence in women

-- Development of overactive bladder, which could include urge incontinence
+- Development of overactive bladder

 - Urinary tract infection

 - Surgical material sticking out into the vagina

 Talk to your health care professional and surgeon about the possible risks and benefits of your surgical options.